Why You Should be Claiming that Refund

 - IRS2Go: The official app for tracking your tax refund.

-It's important to know that these apps to refund you money aren't all the same.
+It's important to know that these apps that work to refund money you want back don't all have the same functions.
 One might be perfect for getting a refund on your internet bill, while another is strictly for tracking your tax return.
-They can complement each other in your financial toolkit, so it's not always about finding a single replacement for everything.
-Do your own research to see which ones fit your life.
+They can complement each other in your "give it back to me" toolkit, so it's not always about finding a single replacement for everything.
+Of course, do your own research to see which one(s) fit your personal needs and/or frustrations.

 Quick Comparison: Top 7 Refund Apps to Claim Back Money (2025)